STAT Inc® Veteran Application

 Help us understand your needs:

-A Trauma Informed Approach to Equine Assisted Learning (EAL), Hippotherapy, and Certified Therapeutic Horseback Riding Instruction
+A Trauma Informed Approach to Equine Assisted Learning (EAL) and Equine Assisted Psychotherapy (EAP)

 The Five Guiding Principles of Trauma Informed Care (TIC)